jabelk/docs/docs/index.md

 1. **[Observability and Evaluation](./obs-and-eval/observe-and-eval.md)**: Telemetry collectors, tools and services to enable multi-agent application observability and evaluation.
 1. **Security**: Tools and services to trust and  protect multi-agent applications.

-[CoffeeAGNTCY](./coffee-agntcy/get-started.md) is a reference implementation demopnsttrating the core components that can be used to build multi-agent applications.
+[CoffeeAGNTCY](./coffee-agntcy/get-started.md) is a reference implementation demonstrating the core components that can be used to build multi-agent applications.

 The following diagram shows a simplified architecture of the core components described above.